 There is no issue of greater concern to Internet users today than protecting the privacy and security of personal information.
-Polls reveal that users are concerned about the privacy of their personal information online, with 88 percent of parents supporting laws requiring companies to obtain opt-in consent before collecting and using personal information.5 For eleven years, the Federal Trade Commission ("FTC")has found that identity theft is the top source of consumer complaints.6
+Polls reveal that users are concerned about the privacy of their personal information online, with 88 percent of parents supporting laws requiring companies to obtain opt-in consent before collecting and using personal information.5 For eleven years, the Federal Trade Commission's has found that identity theft is the top source of consumer complaints.6 http://epic.org/privacy/facebook/EPIC_Beacon_Letter.pdf.

 These concerns are well-founded.
-Last year, many high-profile companies such as Citigroup,7 Bank of America,8 and Sony9 lost consumer data in their possession as a result of data breaches.
+Last year, many high-profile companies, such as Citigroup,7 Bank of America,8 and Sony9 lost consumer data in their possession as a result of data breaches.